vanducng/datafold-docs/docs/security.md

 ## IP Whitelisting

-If access to your data warehouse is restricted to IP addresses on an allowlist, you will need to manually add Datafold's addresses in order to use our product.
-Otherwise, you will receive a connection error when setting up your data warehouse.
+If access to your data source is restricted to IP addresses on an allowlist, you will need to manually add Datafold's addresses in order to use our product.
+Otherwise, you will receive a connection error when setting up your data source.

 For SaaS (app.datafold.com) deployments, whitelist the following IP addresses: